otie173/odncore/docs/architecture/ARCHITECTURE.md

 ### 3. Game Communication Phase
 - All connected clients send game update packets to server
-- Server acts as a packet broadcaster, forwarding all received packets to al
+- Server acts as a packet broadcaster, forwarding all received packets to all